Mooshiiee/csweekly_echo/README.md

 # CSWeekly 🖥️

-A dynamic website for hosting weekly coding problems for SCSU Computer Science Club.
-Challenge yourself with new programming problems every week and improve your coding skills!
+A website for hosting weekly coding problems for SCSU Computer Science Club.

 ## 🚀 Features